 So why to people Geocache?
 I must admit I know a number of people that Geocache but I wasn’t really aware of what the crossover between Geocaching and hiking was.
 To get an idea of why our readers were into Geocaching we recently ran an online survey on our Facebook page and the results we got while not statistically significant where interesting all the same.

 From my perspective I don’t Geocache that often and just use it as something different when I go out for a lunchtime walk or when I’m trying to keep the nephews and nieces amused.

 To Geocache you will need a certain amount of equipment, either a smart phone with GPS capability or a GPS.
 Given that these days the majority of people carry a smart phone usually there is no need to purchase anything extra on top of what you already have.
 Even the geocaching apps are free although you can purchase premium options if you want all the bells and whistles.

-Garmin eTrex20x GPS, an example of what you may need.
+Garmin GPSMAP 66i Handheld Hiking GPS & Satellite Communicator, an example of what you can use although you don’t need to go high end as this.
 Alternatively use a smart phone with GPS location services turned on.
 In most cases the screen resolution and features on a smart phone far outweighs that of a GPS

-Go online to geocaching .com and set up an account.
+Go online to geocaching.com and set up an account.
 Setting up an account is free.
 Probably the hardest part is choosing a user name.
-You can choose to upgrade to a premium account for around $33AUD/year, which provides a range of additional features such as offline maps, premium only geocaches, as well as other features.
+You can choose to upgrade to a premium account for around $51AUD/year, which provides a range of additional features such as offline maps, premium only geocaches, as well as other features.
 I’d suggest just starting with the basic free app ad if you decide that you are really into Geocaching then spend the extra money.